 Every parent wants to know the right time that the child must start potty training.
 What is the best method for this process, using early potty training or waiting until our kid to be ready for this step?

 Discussions about this are numerous.
 Some studies approve starting potty training at a young child, even though the child is not yet able to fully understand this process.
-Early potty training or “natural baby hygiene” is about introducing the baby to the toilet, since from the first quarterly of the baby’s life.
+Early potty training or “natural baby hygiene” is about introducing the baby to the toilet, from the first quarterly of the baby’s life.

 The infant potty training practiced massively at the early age of children, in many countries, located in Africa, Asia or, Eastern Europe (the latter more during, the former communist-era).In these countries, early potty training has used for cultural and economic reasons.
-They consider not healthy to use diapers for their children.
+They consider it not healthy to use diapers for their children.
 It is not healthy, too.
-Cloth diapers used massively in these places.
+Cloth diapers are used massively in these places.
 Parents in these countries consider it normal for the child to remain diaper-free during the potty training process and, they don’t worry about pee accidents.

 Many parents prefer to start potty training with their babies since the baby is 3 months old and, some others want to wait until their children are aware of this process.
 Despite the different theories and practices, we should keep in mind that every child is unique.
 Every child has their developmental stages, just as our child naturally learns to sit, stand up, talk, the same way will come the right time for beginning potty training.